HARSHITHGOWDABD/msis/C practice problems/day_2/readme.md

 Enter the number of units consumed: 200
 Total Electricity Bill = Rs 1000.00
 ```
-# WAP to convert a binary number to decimal and vice versa.
+# 12.WAP to convert a binary number to decimal and vice versa.
 ```
 #include <stdio.h>
 #include <math.h>